They've already built the bunker

 October 2010 aerial photo of the West Wing, with the "Big Dig" pit.
 Comparing the shadows of the West Wing to those in the pit suggests that excavation is only 1-2 stories deep.

 The Big Dig was a construction project that involved major infrastructure upgrades all around the complex, mostly from 2010 to 2012.
-The most visible portion of this project was a very big hole dug on the north side of the West Wing.
-This garnered a lot of attention because it temporarily displaced "Pebble Beach," a paved part of the North Lawn where TV journalists reported to camera.
-However, I have never seen a photograph of that project that looks like a fifty-foot deep (minimum) hole.
-They certainly built something there, but I doubt it is the bunker described by Kessler.
-Also, the dates don't line up with Kessler's claim.
-The northwest pit's 2012 completion date comes in the middle of the Obama presidency.
-And even at the time, sources were telling the press that there were future phases to come, including one at the East Wing.
+The most visible portion of this project was a very large hole dug on the north side of the West Wing.
+The work garnered a lot of attention because it temporarily displaced "Pebble Beach," a paved part of the North Lawn where TV journalists report to camera.

 A clue to what Kessler was actually talking about was actually right down West Executive Avenue.
 While the press corps was joking about the hole in front of their eyes, they weren't talking about the sheds.